 It is well known that the space $\X_n$ of unimodular lattices in $\RR^n$ can be identified with the homogenous space $\SL_n(\RR)/\SL_n(\ZZ)$.
 This space is non-compact and carries an $\SL_n(\RR)$-invariant probability measure.
 In many problems in homogenous dynamics, it is useful to quantify the extent to which a lattice lies in the cusp of $\X_n$.

-We will translate Question \ref{q-counting} to the problem of showing that certain translated orbits of the form $a_tK \Lambda$ become asymptotically equidistributed in $\X_n$ as $t \to \infty$.
-Here, $K$ is the maximal compact subgroup of the group $\SO(p,q-1)$.
+We will translate Question \ref{q-counting} to the problem of showing that certain translated orbits of the form $a_tK \Lambda$ become asymptotically equidistributed in $\X_n$ as $t$ goes to $\infty$.
+Here, $K$ is the maximal compact subgroup of the connected component of identity in $\SO(p,q-1)$, where $(p,q-1)$ denotes the signature of the restriction of $\q$ to $\ker \lin$.
 At this point, several problems will arise.
-On the one hand, the existence of various intermediate subgroups \rem{should we say something about the group preserving $\q$ and $\lin$?} make the application of Ratner's theorem more difficult.
+On the one hand, the existence of various intermediate subgroups make the application of Dani-Margulis theorem more difficult.
 Dealing with this problem requires us to classify all intermediate subgroups that can arise.
-The second problem is similar to the one in \cite{EMM}, namely, the test function to which the equidistribution result must be applied is unbounded.
-We will adapt the technique used in \cite{EMM} with one twist.\rem{ which twist? } Namely, we will prove a boundedness theorem for the integrals of $ \alpha( a_tk \Lambda)^s$ for some $s>1$, where $ \alpha$ is the Margulis height function defined as follows: for a lattice $\Lambda$,
+The second problem, similar to the one in \cite{EMM}, involves the unboundedness of test functions to which the equidistribution result must be applied.
+We will adapt the technique used in \cite{EMM} with one twist.
+Namely, we will prove a boundedness theorem for the integrals of $ \alpha( a_tk \Lambda)^s$ for some $s>1$, where $ \alpha$ is the Margulis height function defined as follows: for a lattice $\Lambda$,

 where